-As a health and fitness coach, I often ask experts to share their insight on issues involving fitness.
+As coach for the AARP Fat 2 Fit online community, I ask experts to share their insight on issues involving fitness.
 One such expert is Dr. Maxine Barish-Wreden, the comedical director of the Sutter Downtown Integrative Health program in Sacramento, California.

 I asked Dr. Max (as her patients call her), “What is the relationship between lifestyle and the medical problems your patients come to you for?”
 Her answer follows: